 Valuations are carried out on a rolling programme basis, with 20% of assets valued each year.
 This provides a full revaluation every five years, in line with statutory requirements.
-In addition, significant assets, those with values in excess of £10.000 million are valued annually.
+In addition those categorised as significant assets are valued annually.

-Investment properties were valued using the IFRS13 Fair Value market approach which uses prices and other relevant information (inputs) generated by market transactions involving identical or comparable (similar) properties and applies the valuer's professional judgement in accordance with the RICS Valuation - Professional Standards 2014 published by the Royal Institute of Chartered Surveyors.
+Investment properties were valued using the IFRS13 Fair Value market approach which uses prices and other relevant information (inputs) generated by market transactions involving identical or comparable (similar) properties and applies the valuer's professional judgement in accordance with the RICS Valuation, Global Standards 2017 plus the RICS Valuation - UK Professional Standards 2014 (revised 2015) supplement published by the Royal Institute of Chartered Surveyors.